greenelab/deep-review/sections/06_discussion.md

 they randomly partitioned genes into two separately analyzed halves.
 In other cases, researchers limited the size of their neural network [@tag:Wang2016_protein_contact] or the total number of training instances [@tag:Gomezb2016_automatic].
-Some have also chosen to use CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].
+Some have also chosen to use standard central processing unit (CPU) implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].

 While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances will occur quickly enough to keep pace with the growing